jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 Type `cmd` and then press Enter.

-Type `taskkill /F /IM explorer.exe & start explorer` To restart Windows Explorer.exe
+Then type `taskkill /F /IM explorer.exe & start explorer` in cmd to restart Windows Explorer.exe